danielabar/meblog/src/markdown/ai-forecasts-fear-and-focus.md

 AI is fascinating and important, and there will always be questions about where it's headed.
 But not all predictions are equally worth listening to.
 By understanding how our minds are wired, how predictions really stack up, and where our real influence lies, it's possible to cut through the hype and make your attention work for you, not against you.

 ## TODO
-* From "predictions are wrong" to "negativity bias" question at end of one and another at beginning of next feels awkward
 * intro para
   * awkward wording "it starts to feel like a constant signal drowned in noise"
 * Should the topic of superforecasters be a separate section?